shivam1608/jadoo/README.md

 # Why This?
 I am just a student and learning stuffs. i was bored at home while eveyone was having fun in vaction so... why? idk

+## Not in production?
+ofc i don't have time and this all was made in 3hrs or less

 # Not Stable?
 This might not be stable in android devices but it works in every devices.